ostenlun/OllisSpringDemo/README.md

 */history*<br>
 */arrivals*

+The response is returned in JSON format in the following form:

+*[{"destinationName":"New Malden","bearing":"246","timeToStation":"288","time":"1666289209610"}, ...]*

-Ask for the remote database credentials (src/main/resources/application.properties) or use your own Mongodb cluster.
+The app uses a private MongoDB cluster that needs credentials.
+You may ask for the remote database credentials (in src/main/resources/application.properties) or use your own Mongodb cluster.

 ## Project Status
 Project is: _complete_